First Friday Guest Artists and Live Music

 - Anna Westfall's sculptures, which aimed to create the essence and energy found in the natural world while speaking to human perception and understanding of its character.

-- The music of Cahoots, a Harrisonburg-based Americana band that writes and preforms old fashioned music while seeking to resist the sirens of nostalgia and irony.
+- The music of Cahoots, a Harrisonburg-based Americana band that writes and performs old fashioned music while seeking to resist the sirens of nostalgia and irony.

 Our building is home to beautiful works of art, including stained glass installations that hold significant symbolic meaning for our congregation.
 The tree icon, centered high at the front of our Sanctuary is our unofficial logo and is featured on many CMC print materials.
 The works currently on display are: